kapa93/web-keeper/README.md

 <h2>Web-Keeper</h2>

-Angular JS web-app for organizing bookmarked websites
+Angular 1.5 web-app for managing username and passwords.
+Uses Firebase in the back-end.